 There’s typically the option to add weight storage horns (for housing bulky weight plates), safety bars (for catching a barbell when you fail a rep), anchor attachments for battle ropes and simple pulley system attachments for performing lat pull-downs and the like.

 You’ll find some are free-standing (these take up the most space), while some manufacturers offer a folding option that bolts the wall and handily folds flat when not in use, reducing the space required.

 Rigs are essentially slightly less complicated racks that are designed to work in harmony with other components to create a larger area for multiple folks to work out.

 These systems are often found in commercial gyms, where an entire area is dedicated to rigging, allowing for various additions to be thrown in to assist in multiple exercises—Pulley systems, gymnastic rings, dip attachments, you name it.

 Although not quite as versatile as a full-on rack or cage, a simple wall mount rig can be excellent for those tight on space and the modular design means it can be expanded over time.

-Finally, a lifting platform is fairly self-explanatory, typically comprising of an even, soft rubber surface and a harder wood section in the middle, which provides a predictable and stable surface for performing Olympic-style lifts.
+Finally, a lifting platform is pretty self-explanatory, typically comprising of an even, soft rubber surface and a harder wood section in the middle, providing a predictable and stable surface for performing Olympic-style lifts.

 Although not essential to a home gym set-up, a lifting platform will protect the floor beneath it and offer the perfect surface to perfect complicated strength training manoeuvres, like snatches and the clean and press.
 Don't view this as an alternative to a rig or rack, but perhaps consider it as an addition to the perfect home gym set-up.